 Throughout the 18th and 19th centuries, US policy with Native American nations generally consisted of pushing the natives further west via treaty, force, or both.
 In doing so, the land-hungry American settlers gobbled up prime native lands for their own purposes.

 This territorial expansionism is rooted in the concept of “Manifest Destiny,” or the inevitable extension of the US westward across the continent.
 With the 1848 Treaty of Guadalupe Hidalgo, the US finally realized its Manifest Destiny ambitions.

 In doing so it faced another issue: what to do with the natives?
 With no more lands to the west, the US could no longer continue to push off the “problem.”

 Prior treaties had guaranteed the Native American nations lands in the Great Plains and/or American Southwest.
-These lands were set up as reservations and the US promised to prevent settlers from encroaching upon them.
+The federal government set up these lands as reservations and the US promised to prevent encroachment from settlers.

-As with many past dealings, these treaties were rarely enforced by the federal government.
+As with many past dealings, the federal government rarely enforced these treaties.
 The last major treaty signed by the United States was the 1868 Treaty of Fort Laramie, primarily regarding the Sioux nation.

 After this treaty, the United States decided in 1871 to end its policy of signing treaties with individual nations.
 Instead, Congress would deal with the natives via legislation.

 As scores of settlers continued to move west throughout the 19th century via the Oregon Trail and Transcontinental railroad, they placed pressure on the federal government to open up more land for settlement and development.